David-Sangojinmi/David-Sangojinmi.github.io/README.md

 ## Personal Portfolio

-Hosted at: https://david-sangojinmi.github.io/ thanks to GitHub Pages.
+Hosted at: http://davidsangojinmi.ml/ thanks to GitHub Pages and Freenom.